Middle East Respiratory Syndrome (MERS CoV)

 To protect yourself from catching MERS when you travel you should:

-- practise food and water precautions
+- practise safe food and water precautions

 - wash your hands regularly, especially after contact with ill people or contact with animals